aritra-github26/Flappy-bird-pygame/README.md

 git clone https://github.com/aritra-github26/Flappy-bird-pygame.git
 ```

-- Create a new virtual environment.
+- Create a new virtual environment (optional).

 - Install the required packages using pip: